-- Legal defenses are available to motorcycle drivers that violate Vehicle Code 27803.
-This means they don’t have to automatically plead guilty to a no helmet ticket.
-It’s in the driver’s best interests, though, to consult with an attorney before challenging a ticket.
+- Legal defenses are available.
+This means you do not have to automatically plead guilty to a no helmet ticket.
+It is in your best interests, though, to consult with an attorney before challenging a ticket.

-- A motorcyclist cannot ignore a ticket for operating a motorcycle without a helmet.
+- You cannot ignore a ticket for operating a motorcycle without a helmet.
 This ignorance will result in a new charge of failure to appear, per California Vehicle Code 40508.
 Failure to appear, under California law, may be charged as a misdemeanor.

 The full text of the statute reads as follows:

 27803. (a) A driver and any passenger shall wear a safety helmet meeting requirements established pursuant to Section 27802 when riding on a motorcycle, motor-driven cycle, or motorized bicycle.